'Hero' Hillsborough Campaigner Explains Why He Snubbed Offer Of New Year's Honour

 He said that it was not “fitting” for him to take an honour, but he added that in “no way” was this an implied criticism of anyone else.

-Scraton admitted he is also “making a point” against the “undated notion of an Empire”.
+Scraton admitted he is also “making a point” against the “outdated notion of an Empire”.

 He said: “I think it is inappropriate that people’s public service contribution should be acknowledged in this kind of way.

-“I think many states do this but I consider it inappropriate, it is linked directly to a some undated notion of an Empire.”
+“I think many states do this but I consider it inappropriate, it is linked directly to a some outdated notion of an Empire.”

 He added: “I think our recognition (of public service) should be devoid of any kind of inference of Empire or those kind of processes.”